kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 Updates:
 ========
 v2.1.0, 14 May 2021:
--New callbacks: UserQuestionMenu.createInfoFrame_custom_frame_properties, UserQuestionMenu.createTable_new_custom_table: allows the creation of new partial menus.
+-New callbacks: UserQuestionMenu.createInfoFrame_custom_frame_properties, UserQuestionMenu.createTable_new_custom_table: allows the creation of new menus that look like they are not connected to other menus.
+See my other mod, "Modification parts trader".

 Features:
 =========